oracle-livelabs/adb/atp-twitter-api/review-machine-learning/review-machine-learning.md

 In this lab, you will complete the following tasks:

-- Review Machine Learning Model
+- Review machine learning model
 - Analyze code

 ### Prerequisites